The vocative / النِداء

 Usage of يا

-We know the particle يا is used if the definite article الـ does not precede the summoned noun (المُنادى).
+We know the particle يا is used if no definite article (الـ) precedes the summoned noun (المُنادى).

 Particle يا is mainly used to call someone or something: